somedotone/identity-verification/README.md

 ## Brief Description

 This section gives you a brief description of what the contract offers and how to interact with it.
 For a detailed technical description or a how to, please have a look at the project [wiki](https://github.com/somedotone/IdentityVerification/wiki).
+There is a [IdentityVerifiactionClient](https://github.com/somedotone/IdentityVerificationClient) (development) tool written in Java to support you with the interaction with the contract.

 ### Hackathon Challenge